github/safe-settings/README.md

     permission: pull

 branches:
-  # If the name of the branch is default, it will create a branch protection for the default branch in the repo
+  # If the name of the branch value is specified as `default`, then the app will create a branch protection rule to apply against the default branch in the repo
   - name: default
     # https://developer.github.com/v3/repos/branches/#update-branch-protection
     # Branch Protection settings.
 Set to null to disable